Housing and Health for Whānau Māori

-Cheryl Davies will speak about He Tipu Manahau, a papakāinga housing project, a partnership between Wainuiomata marae, Kāinga Ora and He Kāinga Oranga to create a sustainable eco-housing development based around the marae to provide warm and healthy homes for the local community.
+Cheryl Davies and Guy Penny will speak about He Tipu Manahau, a papakāinga housing project, a partnership between Wainuiomata marae, Kāinga Ora and He Kāinga Oranga to create a sustainable eco-housing development based around the marae to provide warm and healthy homes for the local community.
 It will incorporate a smart renewable energy microgrid to supply affordable power to residents.

 Dr Amber Logan (Ngāti Kahungunu) is a mother of five and a registered psychologist.
 She was raised by her kaumātua at Waipatu in Hawkes Bay, next to the marae of the same name.
 Her early career was spent working as a psychologist in public health settings.
 This work later expanded to include service and programme development, research and evaluation, teaching and presenting to international forums on indigenous issues.

 Cheryl Davies, Ko Ngāti Raukawa, Ngāti WehiWehi, Ngāti Mutunga o te Wharekauri oku iwi, has managed the Tu Kotahi Māori Asthma and Research Trust - the first Māori asthma society in New Zealand - for over 30 years.
 Cheryl has worked alongside the University of Otago on a number of key research studies involving Māori communities over the past 23 years.